nikospara/egkyron/src/examples/angular/README.md

 This example demonstrates the usage of Egkyron with AngularJS in the client and Node (with Express) in the server.

+[Here](http://plnkr.co/edit/PiOuMT) is a plunk version of this example.

 ### Running

 The example is encapsulated in a Gulp script.
 Egkyron must have been built before running this example.
 Run `npm install` and `bower install` and then run `gulp` (running `gulp` also starts the server).